craftcms/docs/docs/4.x/country-fields.md

 This field has no configurable options.

 ::: tip
-You can switch other text-based fields to use the Country field type.
-As long as your existing field’s values are valid two-letter country codes (or empty) and the existing field
+You can switch other text-based fields to use the country field type.
+As long as your existing field’s values are valid two-letter country codes (or empty), the data will be seamlessly enhanced with the country field’s richer return type.
 :::

 ## Development